dmbarbour/wikilon/docs/AwelonLang.md

 Words are identified by a non-empty sequence of UTF-8 characters with a few limitations.
 The blacklist is `@[]()<>{},;|&=\"`, SP, C0 (0-31), and DEL.
 Developers are encouraged to favor words that won't need escapes in most external contexts (such as URLs, HTML, Markdown, natural language text, or editable views), and that aren't too large.

-A useful subset of words is automatically defined:
+A useful subset of words is implicitly defined:

 * the four Awelon primitive words `a`, `b`, `c`, `d`
 * words to encode natural numbers, regex `[1-9][0-9]*`